emilypx/appfair.github.io/index.md

 ### Source Transparency

 The App Fair's `integrate-release` build process is completely automated; there is no individual review of apps, neither when they are initially submitted nor when updates are released.
-This allows the release & update processes to be free of delays and keeps the catalog free from reviewer bias, but it also removes any possibility of pre-distribution "gate-keeping" to protect the community from unwanted programs.
+This allows the release & update processes to be free of delays and keeps the catalog free from reviewer bias.
+It also precludes the possibility of any pre-distribution "gate-keeping" to enforce content or policy.

 The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available GitHub repositories.
 For any release in the App Fair catalog, the complete source code is available for inspection, review, and analysis by the entire world.